 Cozy up in a Lodge

-For those looking to combine winter wilderness and luxury, there are a number of cozy getaways across the state.
+For those looking to combine winter wilderness and luxury, there are several cozy getaways across the state.
 In the eastern foothills of the Cascade Mountains, you’ll find Suncadia Resort near Cle Elum.
 Spend the day ice skating, tubing, or cross-country skiing before heading to the lodge to enjoy the all-year heated outdoor pool, or kick back in the cedarwood wet sauna and aromatherapy steam room.

 An easy escape from Seattle, the Salish Lodge & Spa perches on a forested cliff edge next to Snoqualmie Falls, a 269-foot cascade that looks even more magical surrounded by snow.